falconry/falcon/docs/user/faq.rst

 types than JSON, either as part of the respective (de)serialization format, or via custom type extensions.

+.. seealso:: See :class:`falcon.media.json.JSONHandler` for an exmaple on how to
+          use a custom json encoder.

 Does Falcon set Content-Length or do I need to do that explicitly?
 ------------------------------------------------------------------
 Falcon will try to do this for you, based on the value of